Wizni4/local-spark-cluster/README.md

 Place your input files in [./data/input/](./data/input).

-To read your DataFrame input, use the `read_dataframe` function, which extends the Spark DataFrame functionality:
+To read your DataFrame input, use the `read_dataframe` function defined in [spark_session.py](./src/spark_session.py) and which extends the Spark DataFrame functionality:
 - This function read files from the [data/input](./data/input/) folder
 - This function automatically determines the file format based on the file extension.
 - Additionally, you can pass various Spark read options through `**kwargs` to customize the reading process.